 Leave caterpillars for birds

 Avoid removing caterpillars from plants if you can – these are an essential food source for nesting birds such as blue tits and great tits, which feed caterpillars to their young.
 Also, don’t forget to keep bird feeders topped up this month.

 Empty your compost bin

 Empty your compost bin now, as any wildlife that may have been hibernating should have emerged, now.
 However, check the bin carefully before emptying and avoid plunging your fork into the heap in case any frogs or hedgehogs are sheltering there.

 Sow cornfield annuals

 Fill gaps in borders by scattering seeds of cornfield annuals such as field poppy, corn cockle and cornflower.
 These will flower quickly for an instant hit of colour, while increasing the availability of pollen and nectar for pollinators.

 Continue to leave out water and meat-based dog or cat food (ideally chicken flavour) for hedgehogs.
+Kitten biscuits are also perfect for hedgehogs.
 This will help them fatten up to be in peak condition for breeding next month.
-Find out how to attract hedgehogs to your garden.

 Make a bee hotel